A twin error gauge for Kaczmarz's iterations: Introduction

-Many of the parameter-choice/stopping rules are based on statistical properties of the noise, for instance when using generalized cross-validation \cite{wahba} and unbiased predictive risk estimation \cite[Sec.~7.1]{vogel} and when fitting to the noise level by variations of the discrepancy principle \cite[Sec.~7.2]{Hansen1998}.
+Many of the parameter-choice/stopping rules are based on statistical properties of the noise, for instance when using generalized cross-validation \cite{wahba} and unbiased predictive risk estimation \cite[Sec.~7.1]{vogel} and when using variations of the discrepancy principle \cite[Sec.~7.2]{Hansen1998}.

 All these stopping rules may work well for simultaneous iterative reconstruction techniques such as Landweber or Cimmino~\cite{Hansen2018}.
 The reason is that these methods tend to produce error histories that are very flat around the minimum.
 A few hundred iterations more or less often does not really matter, and the quality of the reconstruction is only little affected.
-This is not so for Kaczmarz's method which tends to converge much faster \cite{elfving_2014} and thus has a fairly narrow window of opportunity around the minimum of the error history.
+This is not so for Kaczmarz's method which tends to converge much faster \cite{elfving_2014} and thus has a fairly narrow window of opportunity around the minimum of the error history; eager readers see Figure~\ref{fig:effect_of_noise} in Section~\ref{sec:numerical_experiments}.

-We propose a completely different approach, one without any statistical assumptions on the noise, which is motivated from general ideas in linear algebra and numerical analysis that pertain to error estimation.
+We propose a completely different approach, one without any statistical assumptions on the noise, which is based on error estimation.
 Using several numerical examples, we show that our stopping rules and algorithms perform very well.
 To illustrate the point, we compare our methods with an oracle that provides the true error and is therefore able to stop at the best possible iterate.

-In our analysis of the proposed methods, we consider first consistent systems to prove that our approach is theoretically sound.
+In our analysis of the proposed methods, we show that our approach is theoretically sound for consistent systems.
 In the numerical examples, however, we only consider the noisy case.

 The rest of the paper is organized as follows.
 Section~\ref{sec:kaczmarz} introduces the necessary background theory for Kaczmarz's method.
-In Section~\ref{sec:error_gauge_TA} we analyze the errors and use this analysis to propose a new way to estimate the estimate the error.
+In Section~\ref{sec:error_gauge_TA} we analyze the errors and use this analysis to propose a new way to estimate the error.
 The insight then leads to a new algorithm that is presented in Section~\ref{sec:MSA}.
 Finally, in Section~\ref{sec:numerical_experiments} we present numerical examples that illustrate our theory and compare our new algorithm with existing ones.
 Throughout this work, we will use the following common notations: \begin{itemize} \item A column vector is denoted by a bold lower-case character, while a bold upper-case character is a matrix.
-Normal font is used for scalars and polynomials.
+Normal font is used for scalars.